 Minimal use of noble metals to thwart high costs and poisoning: Many fuel catalysts use noble metals to optimize power density.
 Noble metals work well, but tend to be rare and very expensive.
 Swift wants to stay away from them for these reasons.

-High Efficiency: In terms of efficiency, ICEs again can only achieve slightly less than 50%, where a fuel cell operates usually in a much higher range.
+High efficiency: In terms of efficiency, ICEs again achieve less than 40%; a fuel cell operates over 80%.

-More Applications: Swift’s FCS is not simply limited to use in aircraft.
-It’s worth noting that it could be used in stand alone power generation, the automotive industry, space craft, individual infantry soldiers battery replacements and laptop battery replacements.
-The amount of applications are quite immense.
+More applications: Swift’s FCS is not simply limited to use in aircraft.
+It is worth noting that it could be used in stand alone power generation, the automotive industry, space craft, individual infantry soldiers battery replacements and laptop battery replacements.
+The amount of applications depend on ones imagination.

-Energy Independence: If the Swift FCS became a large part of power generation, this would lessen the need for foreign oil, a huge benefit.
+Energy independence: As the Swift direct fuel cells become a part of power generation, the need for foreign oil oil is lessened.

-Safety/Low Operating Temperatures and Pressures: Instead of carrying around a flammable fuel, the eVia system carries reactants that are not.
-This is made even less of a threat in that the FCS operates at conditions slightly higher than ambient temperature and pressure.
-Vehicles can additionally arrange their power plants so that the reactants are placed near each other so that in the event of a catastrophic accident, they will react and not get on any passengers/bystanders.
-The reactants themselves pose little harm to people, especially where they’re dissolved in water in the system.
+Safety: The direct fuel cells operate at conditions slightly higher than ambient temperature and pressure.
+Vehicles can additionally arrange their power plants so that the fuel and oxidizer are placed near each other so that in the event of an accident, they will react benignly.
+The reactants themselves pose little harm to people, especially at their lower concentrations of use.